-Simple graphic organisersAlso known as: Y chart, Venn diagrams
+Graphic organisersAlso known as: T charts, Y charts, Venn diagrams, fishbone diagrams

 Simple graphic organisers help students to organise their thoughts and ideas in a way that is easy for them to comprehend.
 They:

-- assist educators to elicit responses from students as they require the input of only a few words, a concept, a sentence or a visual
+- assist educators to elicit responses from students as they require the input of only a few words, a concept or a visual

 - support students to identify and focus on what they already know, understand, value and are able to do

-- provide a foundation for engaging with more complex graphic organisers, such as a KWLH chart or a Concept map.
+- provide a foundation for engaging with more complex graphic organisers, such as a KWLH charts or Concept maps.

 How to use with ICT